fabceolin/ar2tech-SGeMS-public/README.md

    ```
    configure -debug-and-release -no-webkit -platform win32-msvc2010 -no-script -no-scripttools -opensource
    ```
+   (The option -no-webkit is to skip that package since it often generates compiling errors on msvc)

 Compiling VTK
 -------------

 1. Download and install [CMake][3]
 2. Get the VTK 6.0 source code either from Git or from the [website](http://vtk.org/VTK/resources/software.html).
-   SGeMS is currently built using the master branch of the Github repository
+   From git be sure to checkout the tag vtk6.0.0
 3. Build the project files with with cmake or cmake-gui.
+   * With cmake-gui: Check the box "Grouped" and "Advanced"
+   * Select the group: VTK_Group_Qt, VTK_Group_Rendering, VTK_Group_Views, VTK_Group_StandAlone
+   * CMake will generate an error if Qt-webkit has not been built in that case:
+    - Unselect VTK_Group_Qt
-Be sure to select the Qt options.
+    - Go to Module and select all Qt related module except "Module_vtkGUISupportQtWebkit"
 4. Open the VTK project files into Visual Studio and build the release and debug version.

 Compiling Python 64 bits